beave/sagan/doc/source/rule-keywords.rst

 .. option:: alert_time: days {days}, hours {hours};

 "alert_time" allows a rule to only trigger on certain days and/or certain hours.
 For example, let's assume that Windows RDP (Remote Desktop Protocol) is normal between the hours of 0800 (8 AM) to 1800 (6 PM).
-However, RDP sessions outside of that timeframe would be considered suspicious.
+However, RDP sessions outside of that time-frame would be considered suspicious.
 This allows you to build a rule that will trigger outside of the "normal RDP" times.

 Days are represented via digits 0 - 6.
 0 = Sunday, 1 Monday, 2 Tuesday, 3 Wednesday, 4 Thursday, 5 Friday, 6 = Saturday.